plausible/website/_posts/2020-08-05-building-plausible-july-2020-recap.md

 * We've made an update to the way we measure unique visitors without using cookies and without using persistent identifiers to further improve the visitor privacy.
 You can see the details in [our data policy](https://plausible.io/data-policy).

 * You can now reset your site data within the website settings area of your Plausible account.
 It's useful when you've done some tests to make sure everything works on a new site.
 Then you can reset the data and start counting stats from the moment the site is public.

-* You can now remove and manage your Search Console integration and your custom domain integration in the website settings of your Plausible account without any manual intervention and support needed from us.

 ### What’s next?